New York Smells: A Large Multimodal Dataset for Olfaction: Related Work

 \paragraph{Cross-Modal Supervision.} There have been a variety of different methods for supervising one sensory modality using another.
-Early work by~\citet{de1993learning} proposed to use hearing to train vision through self-supervision. ~\citet{ngiam2011multimodal} used a deep generative model to learn an audio-visual speech representation.
+Early work by De Sa~\cite{de1993learning} proposed to use hearing to train vision through self-supervision.
+Ngiam et al.~\cite{ngiam2011multimodal} used a deep generative model to learn an audio-visual speech representation.
 In contrast to these works, we use our dataset for {\em olfactory} representation learning through cross-modal supervision with sight.
-Our work is closely related to audio-visual~\citep{owens2016visually,aytar2016soundnet} and visual-tactile~\citep{yuan2017connecting, yang2022touch, dou2024tactile} data collection efforts in which a human probes objects with a sensor while recording video.
+Our work is closely related to audio-visual~\cite{owens2016visually,aytar2016soundnet} and visual-tactile~\cite{yuan2017connecting, yang2022touch, dou2024tactile} data collection efforts in which a human probes objects with a sensor while recording video.
 By contrast, we pair olfaction with multiple visual sensors.
-Recent work has learned a multimodal representation of taste~\citep{bender2023learning}.
-However, this approach is based on solely on text descriptions of wine, whereas we use a real signal from a sensor.
+The scale of our dataset is comparable to other in-the-wild paired-sensor efforts that share the same physical-proximity constraint---a human must bring the sensor into contact with each object---such as Touch and Go~\cite{yang2022touch} and ObjectFolder Real~\cite{gao2023objectfolder}.
+Recent work has learned a multimodal representation of taste~\cite{bender2023learning}.
+However, this approach is based solely on text descriptions of wine, whereas we use a real signal from a sensor.

 \paragraph{Animal Olfaction.} This work is motivated in part by the olfactory capacity of animals.
 Domestic dogs in particular, are renowned for having an extraordinary sense of smell.
-Their ability is manifest in various detection tasks, identifying everything from the presence of bed bugs to landmines to owners' low blood sugar ~\citep{GadboisReeve2014}.
-Anatomically, dogs have hundreds of millions more olfactory receptor cells (the cells that begin the translation of VOCs into the perception of an odor) than humans do~\citep{HepperWells2015Canidae}.
+Their ability is manifest in various detection tasks, identifying everything from the presence of bed bugs to landmines to owners' low blood sugar ~\cite{GadboisReeve2014}.
+Anatomically, dogs have hundreds of millions more olfactory receptor cells (the cells that begin the translation of VOCs into the perception of an odor) than humans do~\cite{HepperWells2015Canidae}.
 This enables them to detect more smells and more types of smells at lower concentrations.
-Their noses have separate routes for smelling and respiration, which enables airflow to arrive at the olfactory epithelium with every inhale ~\citep{Craven2010}.
-The dog olfactory bulb is two percent of their brain by volume and sixty times the relative size of the human olfactory bulb~\citep{Hepper1988HumanOdorDog}.
+Their noses have separate routes for smelling and respiration, which enables airflow to arrive at the olfactory epithelium with every inhale ~\cite{Craven2010}.
+The dog olfactory bulb is two percent of their brain by volume and sixty times the relative size of the human olfactory bulb~\cite{Hepper1988HumanOdorDog}.